List of Totally Spies! characters: Captain Hayes

-Captain Hayes is obsessed with celebrities.
+Captain Hayes Turner (voiced by Ian James Corlett) is obsessed with celebrities.
 He first appears in "Evil Airlines Much?" where he captains a luxury airplane that transports celebrities from Los Angeles to Paris, France.
 However, it is soon revealed that he plans on keeping the airplane in the skies forever.

 He returns in "Evil Hotel", where he has escaped from prison and creates an underwater luxury hotel with a very exclusive VIP list.
 Hoping to fill the hotel with celebrities that he has kidnapped, he also devises equipment to raise the sea level of the world's oceans.

 In the season 6 episode "Celebrity Swipe", instead of trapping celebrities at a location, he abducts them and steals their attributes that made them famous so he can become a celebrity himself.